vippsas/vipps-login-api/vipps-login-api-quick-start.md

    * `client_id` - Merchant key is required for getting the access token.
    * `client_secret` - Merchant key is required for getting the access token.
    * `well-known_uri` - URL to well-known endpoint for used environment.
 In the test environment, you can use <https://apitest.vipps.no/access-management-1.0/access/.well-known/openid-configuration>.
 See [API Guide: well known](vipps-login-api#openid-connect-discovery-endpoint) for more details.

 #### Environment for Vipps Login in Browser

 * `redirect_uri` - The URL where the user is sent after finishing a login.
 The URL must be exactly the same as the one specified on <https://portal.vipps.no> in the "Setup login" section for your sale unit.
 For testing, you could, for example, use <http://localhost> in both places.

 #### Environment for Vipps Login from phone number (CIBA)

-   * `mobileNumber` - Your 8 digit mobile number for your test version of Vipps
+* `mobileNumber` - Your 8 digit mobile number for your test version of Vipps.

+## Make API calls

-## Make API calls for Vipps Login in Browser
+### Make API calls for Vipps Login in Browser

 1. Send request `Get OIDC well-known`.
-1. In your active Postman environment, "vipps-login-api", copy the value of key `start_login_uri`, and use this URL in any browser.
+1. In your active Postman environment, copy the value of key `start_login_uri`, and use this URL in any browser.
 1. Finish Vipps login.
 This request includes a scope parameter that requests access to user information.
 This means that if you have not yet consented to sharing your user information, a distinct screen asking for your consent will appear the first time.
 1. Copy the query param `code` from the URL that the browser was redirected to after finishing Vipps Login.
 Paste this code into the key `code` in the active Postman environment.
 1. Send request `Get token` to get the access token and id token.
 1. Send request `Get user info` to get user info of the logged-in user.

-## Make API calls for Vipps Login from phone number (without redirect)
+### Make API calls for Vipps Login from phone number (without redirect)

 1. Send request `Get OIDC well-known`.
-This will populate the environment variables `init_ciba_endpoint`, `token_endpoint` and `userinfo_endpoint` used in subsequent requests
+This will populate the environment variables `init_ciba_endpoint`, `token_endpoint` and `userinfo_endpoint` used in subsequent requests.
 2. Send request to `Init CIBA no-redirect`.
 This will trigger a push message to the Vipps app registered with the `mobileNumber` in your environment.
-This request will populate the environment variable `auth_req_id` used for the subsequent token request
+This request will populate the environment variable `auth_req_id` used for the subsequent token request.
-3. Authenticate in Vipps app and approve login request.
+3. Authenticate in Vipps app and approve the login request.
 4. Send request to `Token no-redirect` endpoint.
 This will populate the environment variable `access_token` used for the subsequent request.
 5. Send request to `Get user info`.
-This will use the token from (4) to obtain the userinfo of the logged-in user
+This will use the token from (4) to obtain the userinfo of the logged-in user.

-## Make API calls for Vipps Login from phone number (with redirect)
+### Make API calls for Vipps Login from phone number (with redirect)

 1. Send request `Get OIDC well-known`.
 This will populate the environment variables `init_ciba_endpoint`, `token_endpoint` and `userinfo_endpoint` used in subsequent requests
 1. Submit the `Init CIBA redirect`.
 This will trigger a push message to the Vipps app registered with the `mobileNumber` in your environment.
 1. Authenticate in Vipps app and approve login request.
-You will now be redirected back to the `redirect_uri`, (default http://localhost) with a `code` query parameter after successful authentication
+You will now be redirected back to the `redirect_uri`, (default <http://localhost>) with a `code` query parameter after successful authentication
 1. Copy/take note of the `code` parameter in the query string on the redirect_uri that you were returned to in the above step.
 This code has 300s time-to-live in test environment and 30s time-to-live in production environment.
-1. Set the value of the `code` parameter in the body of the `Token redirect` request to the code you obtained in step 5
+1. Set the value of the `code` parameter in the body of the `Token redirect` request to the code you obtained in step 5.
 1. Submit the  `Token redirect` request.
 This will populate the environment variable `access_token` used for the subsequent request.
 1. Send request to `Get user info`.
-This will use the token from (6) to obtain the userinfo of the logged-in user
+This will use the token from (6) to obtain the user info of the logged-in user.

 See the
 [API reference](https://vippsas.github.io/vipps-developer-docs/api/login)